Joe Principe

 Joseph Daniel Principe (/ˈprɪnsɪpeɪ/; born November 14, 1974) is an American musician.
 He is the bassist, backing vocalist, and co-founder of the punk rock band Rise Against.

-He is also a straight edge, a vegan, an animal rights advocate, and actively promotes PETA with his band.
+He is also straight edge, a vegan, an animal rights advocate, and actively promotes PETA with his band.

 Early life

-Principe began his musical career at age 15, learning to play by ear and influenced during his formative years by Bad Religion, Minor Threat, Bad Brains, the Descendents, Bob Skwerski and other like minded bands.
+Principe began his musical career at age 15, learning to play by ear and influenced during his formative years by Bad Religion, Minor Threat, Bad Brains, the Descendents, Bill Swerski and other like minded bands.
 Principe attended Holy Cross High School in River Grove, Illinois.

 Career

 88 Fingers Louie (1993–1999)

 In 1993, Principe formed the Chicago punk band 88 Fingers Louie with Dom Vallone, Mr. Precision, and Denis Buckley.
 The band were together for six years of touring and releasing records (Go Away, Wanted, Totin' 40's & Fuckin' Shit Up, Behind Bars, 88 Fingers Up Your Ass, The Dom Years, The Teacher Gets It, Back On The Streets, 88 Fingers Louie/Kid Dynamite).
 In 1999, tensions formed within the band, and the members decided to break up and go their separate ways.